Aryan3212/review-it/README.md

 EMAIL_VERIFICATION_ENABLED=
 EMAIL_VERIFICATION_API_BASE_URL=
 EMAIL_VERIFICATION_API_KEY=

+// You should set this to unset when working in local dev environment HTTPS=unset
 ```

 I'm planning on deploying this after I can put in safeguards in place so that people don't end up abusing my service provider.